rabstolaf/bwsys/03_scripting.md

 ...
 ```
-This is a very important line to have in longer, important scripts expecialy.
+This is a very important line to have in longer, important scripts especially.
 It makes sure that when there is an error in the script, it closes.
 If this is not set it could get out of control.

 #### Startup Scripts
-You will find it useful as times to be able to run a script every time you start up your machine.
+You will find it useful at times to be able to run a script every time you start up your machine.
-These would be commands you want to run maybe to start services that you want on as soon as you boot the machine, without having to manualy start them.
+These would be commands you want to run, maybe to start services that you want on as soon as you boot the machine, without having to manually start them.
 To run a script on startup, place it, with execute privilege in the directory
 ```sh
 /etc/init.d/